Article Table Of Contents

 Read on below to see how we crunched the numbers and how your town ranked.
 To see where Vermont ranked as a state, we have a ranking of the most diverse states in Ameria.

-How We Determined The Most Diverse Cities In Vermont
+The 10 Most Diverse Places In Vermont For 2020

 Specifically, we looked at table B03002: HISPANIC OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: